GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/Grand_Hoax/The_BINGO_Rat.md

 4. Human to human Spreading via kissing at the vending machine / STD / Herpes oral.
 Creating the first peer to peer hivemind.

-5. Humab to human...
+5. Human to human...
 Donut spread oral / like hepatitus and herpies spread via food

 6. Hive group was boxing it up for export via petri dishes.